-Powered by .id - the population experts for Town of Port Hedland
+Powered by .id (informed decisions) for Town of Port Hedland

 The Town of Port Hedland is located on the north-west coast of Western Australia in the Pilbara region, about 1,700km from Perth.
 With its natural deep anchorage harbour, Port Hedland plays a nationally and internationally significant role as an export centre for iron ore extracted from resource deposits inland from the town.
 The LGA was originally named the Pilbara Road District, changed name to the Port Hedland Road District in 1904, became a Shire in 1961 and a Town of Port Hedland in 1989.
 Port Hedland is known by the Indigenous Kariyarra and Nyamal people as Marapikurrinya, which is said to mean "place of good water".
 Swedish-born mariner Peter Hedland was the first European to note the harbour’s existence and the possibility of using it as a port.

 Port Hedland was initially settled as a port for the Pilbara’s pastoral industry in 1896, however it is the emergence of mining that has had the greatest influence on development patterns in the Town.
 The discovery of iron ore mining, marked by the opening of the Goldsworthy mine in 1962, triggered a period of rapid housing and population growth.
 The community grew from around 900 inhabitants in 1961 to almost 7,300 in 1971.
 The Town’s harbour was quickly developed as the Pilbara’s key port, and several railway lines were constructed to transport commodities from the expanding mine sites.
 It was at this time that South Hedland was first developed as a satellite community specifically catering for the growing population.
 Located 23km south of the initial settlement at the port, South Hedland remains one of two main population centres in the LGA.